SYNOPSIS

 -m, --send-on-manual-intervention

-Send e-mail notification when an update requires manual intervention (interactive update is pending, errors occured during the installation, …).
+Send e-mail notification when an update requires manual intervention (interactive update is pending, errors occurred during the installation, …).

 -M, --no-send-on-manual intervention